jiajeng/SEEG/ES/README.md

 [Quick Start Guide](./software/)

 > [!Note]
-> 1. trigger-in has delay random time before stimulation
+> 1. trigger-in has random delay before stimulation
->    when using trigger-in to control stimulation and trigger-out, there has a delay random time before stimulation.
+>    when using trigger-in to control stimulation and trigger-out, there has a random delay before stimulation.
-> 2. trigger-out missing
+> 2. trigger-out missing when click button
 >    about 20% trigger-out will be missing

 ## <a name="Eth"></a> connect two PCs using Ethernet (for solve trigger-in delay)

 ###### it seems to stimulate instantly when click stim. button so ...
-*processs : using ethernet (most consistent delay time, has minimal variance) send trigger to stim. pc then using python (pyautogui package) control cursor to click stim. button*
+*processs : using ethernet (most consistent latency, has minimal variance) send trigger to stim. pc then using python (pyautogui package) control cursor to click stim. button*

 ### <a name="devicerequire"></a> device :